PhilippeMarcMeyer/Learning-React/README.md

 );
 ```

-Wrappint BrowserRouter component around our app gives it new functionnalities
+Wrapping BrowserRouter component around our app gives it new functionnalities